 Who uses Q-DOS?

-Q-DOS™ will be a useful tool for experienced analysts and non-experts.
+Q-DOS™ is a useful tool for experienced analysts and non-experts.
 Our enhanced visualisations will allow experts to analyse data in new ways.
 Non-experts will benefit from automatically updated clear and simple ready-made reports derived from sophisticated results.
 This will enable fast decision-making when time is short or no expert is available.

 What data does Q-DOS process?